 Scottish and Southern Electricity Networks (SSEN), the Distribution Network Operator for the north of Scotland and central southern England, has now become a founding partner and the first utility company to support the Projects for Nature platform, which connects the company with nature recovery projects in its licence areas.

-SSEN has announced the two projects that will benefit from almost £250,000 of funding.
-These are the regeneration of 24 hectares of woodland within the Northern Fields at Heal in Somerset, which is the Heal Rewilding charity’s first site, and the restoration of 11 hectares of fen bordering a Site of Special Scientific Interest in Oxfordshire, which is under the care of Freshwater Habitats Trust.
+SSEN has announced funding to support the the regeneration of 24 hectares of woodland within the Northern Fields at Heal in Somerset, which is the Heal Rewilding charity’s first site.

 The site at Heal in Somerset (photographed above with a team of volunteers) only began its recovery from its ecologically-depleted state at the beginning of last year.
 The new funding will do much to help wildlife to return in abundance to this peaceful, restorative place.